arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 author:   Rose Hartman
 email:    hartmanr1@chop.edu
-version:  0.0.1
+version:  1.0.0
+module_template_version: 2.0.0
 language: en
 narrator: UK English Female
 title: Data Visualization in Open Source Software
-comment:  This module introduces ggplot2 and seaborn, popular data visualization libraries in R and python, respectively.
-It lays the groundwork for using ggplot2 and seaborn by 1) highlighting common features of plots that can be manipulated in plot code and 2) discussing data preparation for plotting.
+comment:   Introduction to two common open source data visualization libraries: ggplot2 and seaborn.

 long_description: This module introduces ggplot2 and seaborn, popular data visualization libraries in R and python, respectively.
 It lays the groundwork for using ggplot2 and seaborn by 1) highlighting common features of plots that can be manipulated in plot code and 2) discussing data preparation for plotting.
 This content will be most useful for people who have some experience creating data visualizations and/or reading plots presented in research articles or similar contexts.
 Some prior exposure to R and/or python is helpful but not required.
 This is appropriate for beginners.

+estimated_time: 20 minutes

 @learning_objectives

 After completion of this module, learners will be able to:

+* identify key elements in a plot that communicate information about the data
 * describe the role ggplot2 and seaborn play in the R and python programming languages, respectively
-* identify key elements in a plot that communicate information about the data
+* describe a typical data vizualization workflow
-* discuss possible data manipulation necessary to plot in either seaborn (for python) or ggplot2 (for R)
+* recognize how data structure may impact the creation of data vizualizations
+* list some best practices for creating accessible vizualizations

 @end